ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hempstead.md

 weight: 450
 ---

 Edward presumably moved to Hempstead with his family in 1837.
 There, he met his first wife, Mary Ann Pine, and her brother and Edward's mentor in business, Charles Mills Pine.
-The Mills and the Pines attended Christ's Firsts Presbyterian Church.
+The Mills and the Pines attended Christ's First Presbyterian Church.

 <!--more-->